dirkvl/FairPhone/Electronics/Measurements/README.md

 Charge is always at 0V.
 With a conductivity test I get a reading of about 1.4V for the voltage drop between the Charge-pin and Bat+.
 This lets me believe, that there is some kind of regulator in between.

 Surprisingly I got an almost perfect conductivity test between (GND)->(VBUS).
 This might be some kind of protection against wrong polarisation?
 But that would fry the PCB if enough power was connected, right?
 Nothing like that between (GND) and (Charge).

+## Conclusions from measurements by dirkvl

+To be added later.